bukosabino/truffle-voting-dapp/README.md

 This is an example dapp on Ethereum local network using Truffle Framework.

 We develop a dapp where the users can create proposals and vote them.
-Of course, they can vote once per proposal with the options approve, against or absence.
+Of course, they can vote once per proposal with the options in support, against or absence.

 # Preconditions